David MacKenzie will teach a wide variety of songs from genres such as metal, rock, punk and more.

 Length: 22:00 Difficulty: 3.0 Members OnlyLesson 10

-This lesson is based on the song "Electric Eye" which was recorded by Judas Priest in 1992.
-Learn the song's signature riffs.
+This lesson is based on the song "Electric Eye," which was recorded by Judas Priest in 1992.
+Learn Dave's interpretations of the song's signature riffs.

 Length: 24:00 Difficulty: 3.0 Members OnlyLesson 11

-Learn the rest of "Electric Eye" as recorded by Judas Priest in 1992.
+Learn the rest of Dave's version of "Electric Eye" by Judas Priest.

 Length: 29:00 Difficulty: 3.0 Members OnlyLesson 13

-In this lesson David MacKenzie covers "Closer to the Heart", a classic song by Rush.
+David MacKenzie covers "Closer to the Heart," a classic song by Rush.

 Length: 44:30 Difficulty: 2.5 Members OnlyLesson 15